Doi Inthanon Day Trip – Everything You Need to Know [2024]

 If you’re not up here early though don’t stress.
 The hike is great at any time of day, especially in the late afternoon when the sun starts to dip and cast its golden rays across the mountains.

 The Kew Mae Pan nature trail is closed from June to October in the rainy season.
-You don’t need a tour guide to walk the track.
+It’s 200 baht per group to hire a guide for the trail, which isn’t optional.

 Kew Mae Pan Nature Trail